-However, if you do not satisfy any f the above mentioned conditions then you will be considered as an NRI.
+However, if you do not satisfy any f the above-mentioned conditions then you will be considered as an NRI.

 The basic exemption limit for filing the tax is Rs 3 lakhs and Rs 5 lakhs and only available for resident senior citizens and resident super senior citizens.
-Hence, being an NRI in case you are a senior citizen, then the moment your income in India exceeds Rs 2.5 lakhs, you will be liable to file your Income tax return in India.
+Hence, being an NRI in case you are a senior citizen, then the moment your income in India exceeds Rs 2.5 lakhs, you will be liable to file your Income-tax return in India.

 Yes.
-A NRI is liable to pay the tax when there is any income from capital gains tax in India by selling the property or asset.
+An NRI is liable to pay the tax when there is any income from capital gains tax in India by selling the property or asset.
 Further, the purchaser himself must deduct taxes on the quantum of gains the NRI make.
-The rate of tax deduction for a long term asset would be 20% while taxes at slab rates would be deducted at source if the asset is a short term asset.
+The rate of the tax deduction for a long term asset would be 20% while taxes at slab rates would be deducted at source if the asset is a short term asset.

-4. When should an NRI file the Income tax return?
+4. When should an NRI file the Income-tax return?

-An NRI same like the other tax payer needs to file his/her Income tax return in India if the total gross income received in India exceeds Rs 2.5 lakh for any of the financial years.
-Furthermore, the due date for filing the Income tax return for a Non- resident of India is 31st July of the assessment year.
+An NRI same like the other taxpayer needs to file his/her Income-tax return in India if the total gross income received in India exceeds Rs 2.5 lakh for any of the financial years.
+Furthermore, the due date for filing the Income-tax return for a Non- resident of India is 31st July of the assessment year.

-5. What are the Income tax slab rates for F.Y 2018-2019 for an NRI?
+5. What are the Income-tax slab rates for F.Y 2018-2019 for an NRI?